MicrosoftDocs/iis-docs/iis/web-hosting/joining-the-web-hosting-gallery/how-webmatrix-verification-works.md

 ---
 title: "How WebMatrix Verification Works | Microsoft Docs"
 author: simtan
-description: "After you install the required server components and have validated your server configuration , you supply a sample account to the Microsoft Web Hosting Gall..." ms.author: iiscontent
+description: "After you install the required server components and have validated your server configuration, you supply a sample account to the Microsoft Web Hosting Gall..." ms.author: iiscontent
 manager: soshir
 ms.date: 12/12/2010